-Standard Option Benefits You Pay Page Medical services provided by physicians and other health care professionals: Diagnostic and treatment services provided in the office \$25 per primary care office visit \$45 per specialty care office visit 27 Services provided by a hospital: Inpatient Services provided by a hospital: Outpatient \$650 per admission \$375 per outpatient surgery 47 48 Emergency benefits: In-area Emergency benefits: Out-of-area \$250 per visit \$250 per visit 51 51 Mental health and substance use disorder treatment: Regular cost-sharing 52-54 Prescription drugs: Retail pharmacy Tier 1 - \$15 per prescription or refill for all generic drugs Tier 2 - \$75 per prescription or refill for Preferred brand-name drugs Tier 3 - \$180 per prescription or refill for Non-Preferred brand-name drugs Tier 4 - Specialty 25% up to \$500 through a contracted specialty pharmacy 56-57 Mail order Tier 1 - \$30 per prescription or refill for mail- order generic drugs for up to 90-day supply Tier 2 - \$150 per prescription or refill for mail-order preferred brand-name drugs for up to 90-day supply Tier 3 - \$360 per prescription or refill for mail-order non-preferred brand-name drugs for up to 90-day supply Tier 4 - Mail order not available for Specialty medications Dental care: No benefit.
-Except for Accidental Injury to teeth 60 Vision care: Refractions; \$25 per primary care office visit \$45 per specialty care office visit 35 Special features: 24/7 Nurse Line; Centers of Excellence; Services for the deaf, hard or hearing or speech impaired, Wellness, Disease and Maternity Management 61-62 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): 22
+Standard Option Benefits You Pay Page Medical services provided by physicians and other health care professionals: Diagnostic and treatment services provided in the office \$25 per primary care office visit\$45 per specialty care office visit 27 Services provided by a hospital: Inpatient Services provided by a hospital: Outpatient \$650 per admission \$375 per outpatient surgery 47 47 Emergency benefits: In-area Emergency benefits: Out-of-area \$250 per visit \$250 per visit 50 51 Mental health and substance use disorder treatment: Regular cost-sharing 52-53 Prescription drugs: Retail pharmacyTier 1 - \$15 per prescription or refill for all generic drugsTier 2 - \$75 per prescription or refill for Preferred brand-name drugsTier 3 - \$180 per prescription or refill for Non-Preferred brand-name drugsTier 4 - Specialty 25% up to \$500 through a contracted specialty pharmacyMail orderTier 1 - \$30 per prescription or refill for mail-order preferred brand-name drugs for up to 90-day supplyTier 2 - \$150 per prescription or refill for mail-order preferred brand-name drugs for up to 90-day supplyTier 3 - \$360 per prescription or refill for mail-order non-preferred brand-name drugs for up to 90-day supplyTier 4 - Mail order not available for Specialty medications 55-59 Dental care: No benefit.
+Except for Accidental Injury to teeth 60 Vision care: Refractions; \$25 per primary care office visit \$45 per specialty care office visit 34 Special features: 24/7 Nurse Line; Centers of Excellence; Services for the deaf, hard or hearing or speech impaired, Wellness, Disease and Maternity Management 61-62 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): 22

-Nothing after \$6,000/Self Only or \$12,000/per Self Plus One or Self and Family enrollment per year.
-Some costs do not count toward this per year.
-Some costs do not count toward this protection.
+Nothing after \$6,000/Self Only or \$12,000/p Self Plus One or Self and Family enrollment per year.
+Some costs do not count toward thi protection. ; --- ---

-Summary of Benefits for the Basic Option of Medical Mutual of Ohio - 2022
+Summary of Benefits for the Basic Option of Medical Mutual of Ohio - 2023

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Summary of Benefits and Coverage at www.medMutual.com/feds.
+You can obtain a copy of our Summary of Benefits and Coverage at www.
+MedMutual.com/feds.
 On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One, or \$1,500 per Self and Family enrollment).
 We added "after deductible" when the deductible applies.